developer-zebra/developer-zebra-site/src/zwc/faq/index.md

 7/12/21- copied from PMB:

-###Q: Is software needed to enable TC5X devices to be used in a desktop-like environment through the TC5X Workstation Docking Cradle?
+###Q: Is software needed to enable TC5X devices to be used in the TC5X Workstation Docking Cradle?

 **A. Yes, all supported TC5X devices require specific ZWC software components to be installed on all devices intended to use the ZWC cradle**: